Digital-Media/fhooe-web-dock/INSTALL.md

 ```shell
 docker image ls
 ```
+Result \
-### besides others there should be the following entries
+besides others there should be the following entries
 ```shell
 REPOSITORY                       TAG         IMAGE ID       CREATED        SIZE
 fhooe-web-dock_db             latest      96a53a828586   2 days ago     565MB